touqeerkanza/CodeAlpha_Task3_Dengue_Biosensor_Proposal/README.md

-# CodeAlpha Biotechnology Internship — Task 4: Mini-Project Proposal
+# CodeAlpha Biotechnology Internship — Task 3: Project Proposal

 ## 🩺 Low-Cost Paper-Based Electrochemical Biosensor for Rapid Dengue NS1 Antigen Detection

-A mini-project proposal prepared for **Task 4** of the CodeAlpha Biotechnology Virtual Internship.
+A mini-project proposal prepared for **Task 3** of the CodeAlpha Biotechnology Virtual Internship.

 ## 📄 About